How India's obscenity laws control women's bodies – DW – 07/13/2023

 The legal status of obscenity in India

-India has long experienced a tug of war with obscenity laws, which are rooted in concepts of "morality and decency."
+India has long experienced a tug of war over obscenity laws, which are rooted in concepts of morality and decency.

 However, the arbitrary and ever-evolving nature of these concepts pose a consistent challenge to the courts.